tharwaninitin/etlflow/modules/docs/src/main/mdoc/docs/gke.md

 title: Gke Scheduler Installation
 ---

-## Using Etlflow scheduler library on gke environment with deployment yaml files.
+## Using Etlflow Server library on gke environment with deployment yaml files.

 ### Prerequisite
 * Your system should have [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) installed.